-Recent years had witnessed a fundamental transformation in the relationship between Central Government in Antigua and the Barbuda Council.
-This change has come about as a result of the alliance between the United Progressive Party Government and the Barbuda Peoples Movement, and the improved relationship between these two parties has eradicated at least a quarter of a century of mistrust, confrontation and confusion fostered by the former Antigua Labour Party administration.
+The last ten years witnessed a fundamental transformation in the relationship between Central Government in Antigua and the Barbuda Council.
+This change came about as a result of the alliance between the United Progressive Party Government and the Barbuda Peoples Movement, and the improved relationship between these two parties eradicated at least a quarter of a century of mistrust, confrontation and confusion fostered by the former Antigua Labour Party administration.
 This included their ruthless exploitation of the natural resources of Barbuda through sand mining and through their wanton allocation of Barbudan land to so called 'investors' who do not have the islands' interest at heart, relegating Barbudans to second class status in the national consciousness.

-The people of Barbuda have also enjoyed the passage into law of the Barbuda Land Act 2007, which fully recognizes communal ownership of all lands on the island, and their sole right to determine how land is to be used, developed and tenured in the future.
-You can see other legislation - including this - on the Antigua and Barbuda Government website.
+As a result of this partnership the people of Barbuda embraced the passage into law of the Barbuda Land Act 2007 which fully recognizes communal ownership of all lands on the island, and Barbudans sole right to determine how their land is to be used, developed and tenured in the future.
+You can read this legislation in full on the Antigua and Barbuda Government website.